kenneth-fung/music-academy-orbital/README.md

   - Student (logged in)
     - same as new user, except for two things:
       - replace the list of features and the current search bar with “Welcome back, here’s where you left off”
-      - one more row of recommendations: “Courses Similar to What You’re Taking”
+      - two more rows of recommendations: Your Courses; Recommended Courses for You
   - ~~Tutor (logged in)~~
     - ~~same as new user~~